-Charged with Evading Arrest in Texas
+What If I’m Charged With Charged with Evading Arrest in Texas?

 You are speeding down the road when a police car approaches and turns on the lights and sirens.
 Instead of pulling over, you keep on speeding until you reach your destination.

 In another situation, you are shoplifting when the store’s alarm goes off.
 Panicked, you run from the police officers who are in pursuit.

 The thought of being pursued by police and possibly arrested can cause us to instantly panic.
 Our bodies tend to experience a fight or flight reaction.
 Instead of fighting with the police officer and making things worse, though, we tend to go on flight and run—either on foot or in a motor vehicle.